Canon law of the Eastern Orthodox Church: Compilations, core corpus

 Title page of a 1886 edition of The Rudder, a famous Eastern Orthodox collection of canons.

 The canons of the Eastern Orthodox canon law "were issued by the Ecumenical Councils, by regional councils (subsequently ratified by Ecumenical Councils), and by the Fathers of the Church."
 Those canons were collected and interpreted in The Rudder (19th century) as well as in other collections of canons.

 The Rudder was written by St. Nicodemus and St. Agepius, and was first published in 1800.
 It was later adopted by Patriarch Neophytos VII of Constantinople and his Endemic synod as an official canon law collection.
-It is currently the most widely used canon law collection in the Greek-speaking Orthodox Churches.
+It is currently the most widely used canon law collection in the Greek-speaking Eastern Orthodox Churches.

 The general consensus accepts that the core corpus of Eastern Orthodox canon law is a corpus formed in 883: a nomocanon by Photios.
 This nomocanon of 883 is composed of: the Nomocanon in 14 articles, material taken from the Quinisext Council, edicts from the Nicea II council and of the 861 and 879 synods of Constantinople, and the Epistle of St. Tarasios.